iamnone6512/iamnone6512.github.io/week07jul21/12_Liquidations_on_Anchor.md

 ## 12. [Hard] Liquidations on Anchor

 Here we take a look into liquidations that has happened on Anchor portocol between April and June months.
-An user can supply collateral to Anchor and borrow US, once the loan postion reaches below a safe risk ratio of 0.8 the postion is liquidated.
+An user can supply collateral to Anchor and borrow UST stablecoin, once the loan postion reaches below a safe risk ratio of 0.8 the postion is liquidated.
 Liquidators submit bids to the liquidation contract to liquidate the laon postions.
 Once the the bid is executed successfully the position is liquidated.
 Till successful liquidation the liquidators can also retract the bids.

-Below dashboard shows the liquidations value and volume for each day and also top liduidators and liquidations.
+Below dashboard shows the liquidations value and volume for each day.
 A total of **11.7 million was liquidated across 2367 addresses** during this time period.
-Also since liquidations depend on the price volatility of LUNA you could see a increase in liquidations during the period of May 19 to 24.
+Also since liquidations depend on the price volatility of LUNA you could see a increase in liquidations during the period of May 19 to 24.Also top liquidators and liquidations are listed below.

+*This is an interactive dashboard*

 <iframe width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiN2Q1NmNiMmEtMzNlNy00NTc5LWExODUtYmM2OGU4MzcxZDcyIiwidCI6ImIyNzI1YWM4LTMyY2MtNDhjZS1iYTdmLTc4MmFlYjQxNTUwYSJ9" frameborder="0" allowFullScreen="true"></iframe>

 ##### LUNA price chart
 ![Screen Shot 2021-07-03 at 2 54 44 PM](https://user-images.githubusercontent.com/86668287/124350684-ae330280-dc13-11eb-8978-ce1df3324754.png)

+#### Developer Notes

 ```sql
 SELECT b.block_timestamp::DATE as block_date,